 Under no circumstances does UNSW Medicine accept applications for transfer.

 No, we do not.
-We have 80 spots available for international applicants and do not distinguish between school-leavers and mature-aged students.
+There are 80 places available for international applicants and we do not distinguish between school-leavers, applicants with previous tertiary results or mature-aged students.

 Due to the structure of the curriculum, few if any credits can be granted to students transferring after partly completing or completing another degree.
 Exemption from all or part of the requirement to undertake 12 Units of Credit of General Education courses will be considered and granted when applicable.